davidcosc/davidos/README.md

 ![pci-bus](./images/pci-bus.png)

 Multiple devices can be connected to the same bus.
 There must be only one device sending data on the bus at a time.
 Otherwise data would collide.
 The current sender is called the master.
 If the master i.e. the CPU sends out data on the bus, all other devices connected to the bus will receive it.
+The "bus.pdf" inside the "docs" directory contains details about bus architecture and communication.

 Not all data is intended for all connected devices.
 To solve this, each device ist assigned one or more unique addresses.
 The master first puts the address of the device it would like to interact with onto the bus.
 This broadcasts the address to all connected devices.
 The device with the matching address now knows, that it has been selected as the responder.
 This establishes a connection between master and responder.
 From now on all other devices know, that data put onto the bus is intended for either the master or the responder and can be ignored.